-The Basic Forms of Ice
+The Purpose of Ice

 Tips for Making the Best Ice

-- Keep your ice fresh by rotating the newer and older cubed.
-Avoid storing it in the freezer near foods like fish or anything else you don't want to taste in your next Highball.
+- Avoid storing ice in the freezer near foods like fish or anything else you don't want to taste in your next highball.